makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:

 - The Stability Fee for multiple native vaults will be increased.
-- The Dai Savings Rate and the Sky Savings Rate will be increased.
+- The Dai Savings Rate (DSR) and the Sky Savings Rate (SSR) will be increased.
 - The SparkLend buffer parameter on mainnet will be increased.
 - The treasury address for the Gelato keeper will be updated.
 - The debt of the ConsolFreight (RWA-003) vault will be written off.